CR-Formula/FSAEElectrical/README.md

 ### 3D Prints
 Housing for our electrical equipment which is placed on the car or for hand held use remotely.

+### Printed Circuit Board Designs
+Selected schematics and PCB files used in our live data collection.

 ### Logs
 Logs in CSV format of live data from testing the car on campus and live performance at competitions.